message/iata/US.md

 4. Passengers arriving in New York State must complete the "Traveler Health Form" at <a href="https://forms.ny.gov/s3/Welcome-to-New-York-State-Traveler-Health-Form">https://forms.ny.gov/s3/Welcome-to-New-York-State-Traveler-Health-Form</a> .
 5. Passengers are subject to COVID-19 measures set by the state/territory of their final destination.
 More information can be found at <a href="http://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html">www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html</a> .
 6. DV visas issued in September 2020 that expired are accepted for entry.
-7. Merchant seamen with a C-1 visa must have an NIE waiver.